Daniel-KM/Omeka-S-module-HistoryLog/README.md

 If the module was installed from the source, rename the name of the folder of the module to `HistoryLog`.

-Uncompress files and rename module folder `HistoryLog`.

 Then install it like any other Omeka module and follow the config instructions.

-See general end user documentation for [installing a module].

 Usage